 For an in-depth understanding of this ratio, visit NET PROFIT MARGIN.

 Operating Profit Margin

-This is the metric which is used to evaluate the operating efficiency of the company.
-EBIT i.e. earnings before interest and taxes are calculated to understand how much profit the company has generated from its core operation.
-Operating profit margin evaluates this EBIT as a percentage of sales to understand the efficiency of the operations of the company.
-For full coverage, read Operating Margin Ratio.
+This is the metric used to evaluate the company’s operating efficiency.
+EBIT, i.e., earnings before interest and taxes, are calculated to understand how much profit the company has generated from its core operation.
+The operating profit margin evaluates this EBIT as a percentage of sales to understand the efficiency of the company’s operations.

-Expense ratios are a comparison of any particular type of expense with respect to sales.
+Expense ratios are a comparison of any particular type of expense to sales.
 These expense ratios could be as many in numbers as the no. of important expense categories.
-Say, for example, sales and distribution, administration etc.
+Say, for example, sales and distribution, administration, etc.